 Sign up to get the Beginner’s Guide and a short email course that shows you how to plan, start, and guide your first Pattern Play project with confidence.

-You’ll get weekly creative tips and group art ideas from me.
+You’ll get weekly creative tips and group art ideas from me in a helpful newsletter.

 Bonus: You’ll also receive a special offer inside.